Stocks, Bonds, Bills and Inflation and Gold

 A very distinctive thing about the period of 1986 through 2005 was a huge drop in interest rates.
 This provided a huge boost to bond returns.
 It also contributed to higher P/E multiples being justified for stocks, which boosted stock returns.
 Another relatively unique thing about that period was the huge stock valuation bubble of the late 90’s which then deflated and then partially recovered.

 Finally we have one more graph.
-The next graph will cover only the 15 years since the start of this new century.
+The next graph will cover only the 17 years since the start of this new century.
 The end of 1999 also happened to be a peak year-end level of the stock market.
-So, this next graph will dramatically show how bonds and especially Gold and even T-bills have outperformed the stock market since the year 2000.
+So, this next graph will dramatically show how bonds and especially Gold have outperformed the stock market since the year 2000.
 (Yes, Gold bugs, Gold did shine in the 2000’s at least until the end of 2012.)

-Gold-bugs will be moderately pleased with this last graph since it shows that Gold dramatically out performed stocks since the start of the year 2000 and also dramatically out-performed 20-year government bonds.
+Gold-bugs will be moderately pleased with this last graph since it shows that Gold has dramatically out performed stocks since the start of the year 2000 and also moderately out-performed 20-year government bonds.
 I changed the scale here to a maximum of $4.50 to better show the out-performance of Gold and to better show the stock declines.
-Those who have soured on stocks and who love gold always focus on the poor performance of stocks since the year 2000.
-But, we should remember that the world did not begin in the year 2000 and so it is a bit unwise to obsess about stocks’ poor performance since the last peak in the stock market to the exclusion of all other time periods.
+Those who have soured on stocks and who love gold always focus on the relatively poor performance of stocks versus Gold since the year 2000.
+But, we should remember that the world did not begin in the year 2000 and so it is a bit unwise to obsess about stocks’ poor performance since that peak in the stock market to the exclusion of all other time periods.

 The above graphs demonstrate that the market looks very different in different time periods and it is therefore very dangerous to make assumptions about the relative performance of stocks and bonds in the next 20 years.